armin-reichert/pacman/README.md

 - Provide a base for exchanging my custom state machines by other libraries
 - Provide a reference implementation for your own Pac-Man game

+Additional ideas:

+It would certainly be useful to decouple the UI and the game model / control logic completely to enable an easy replacement of the UI to get a reusable Pac-Man Java library.
+Want to give it a try?

 Armin Reichert